nodesman/essential-education/README.md

     *   `relationships/`: Content focused on understanding and navigating various types of relationships.
     *   `(other_books...)/`: Placeholder for future book projects.
     *   Each book directory may contain an `outline.md` file for planning and Markdown files for chapters/sections as they develop.
+*   `wisdom_and_analysis/`: A dedicated space for personal thinking, reasoning, experiments, observations, and synthesizing wisdom.
+This area is for your own deeper exploration and may inform book content or stand alone as personal insights.
 *   `rough_notes/`: The **primary capture area** for all raw, unfiltered ideas, notes, anecdotes, and concepts as they arise.

 ## Key Cross-Cutting Themes